mekty2012/CS423_Group4/README.md

   - Create m-length vector.
 (This will be mean vector)
   - Create m* m matrix that is positive semi-definite, symmetric.
 This condition is proven in reference, and creating these matrix can be done by MM^T or other method using SVD.
 (This will be covariance matrix)
   - With these vector and matrix, create multivariate normal random variable.
 4. This query returns following.
   - distribution of n
   - distribution of pi_i
   - distribution of each mean vector & covariance matrix.
 5. Give regularization to n.
 6. For each data, 'observe' it.

+## Some rules
+Before you commit, erase all outputs of code segment.
+You can do it by alt+g -> alt+z.

+Do not commit unnecessary files like syntex from latex or clj~.
+If such file exists, add it to .gitignore.

+Be sure to add simple description what you have done when you commit.